rvega/Fan-Control-Daemon/README.md

 Introduction
 ---------------------

-This is an enhanced version of [rvega's Fan-Control-Daemon](https://github.com/rvega/Fan-Control-Daemon), which itself is an enhanced version of [Allan McRae mbpfan](http://allanmcrae.com/2010/05/simple-macbook-pro-fan-daemon/)
+This is an enhanced version of [CeRiAl's Fan-Control-Daemon](https://github.com/CeRiAl/Fan-Control-Daemon), which itself is an enhanced version of [rvega's Fan-Control-Daemon](https://github.com/rvega/Fan-Control-Daemon), which itself is an enhanced version of [Allan McRae mbpfan](http://allanmcrae.com/2010/05/simple-macbook-pro-fan-daemon/)

 Fan-Control-Daemon is a daemon that uses input from coretemp module and sets the fan speed using the applesmc module.